TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/importmap.md

 When creating a new Rails 7+ application `importmap-rails` will be automatically added to your Gemfile. `importmap-rails` is doing a few things for you.
 First the `<%= javascript_importmap_tags %>` line is added to `views/layouts/application.html.erb` which will set up the JSON configuration inside of a `<script type="importmap">` tag.
 Then the [es-module-shim](https://github.com/guybedford/es-module-shims) is loaded.
 Finally, the application entry point is imported via `<script type="module">import "application"</script>`.
 Inside your `app/javascript/application.js` you set up the application by importing any modules that have been defined in the import map.
 It is good to use logical names that match the package names used by NPM, that way if you want to start transpiling or bundling your code you won't have to change any module imports.

-You start the setup via the configuration file located `config/importmap.rb`.
+You start the setup via the configuration file located at `config/importmap.rb`.
 This file is automatically reloaded in development when anything changes.
 That being said, if you remove pins and need them gone from the rendered importmap or list of preloads you MUST restart the server.

 ### Import maps with NPM packages